Vanity Fair (2018)

 Told by its author, William Thackeray, even with its serious themes (like the tragedy of the Waterloo battle), this series retains its tongue and cheek aptitude.
 Right down to its final words, and the image it leaves us with.
 It helps to see the writer’s break free from the traditional mold and gives us some sense that maybe some of these characters will find contentment if not bliss.
 Olivia is also brilliant in her playful nature which is really directed at us the audience rather than a character trait.

-Vanity Fair might not ever become my favorite period piece, but it’s visually stunning with a cast of newcomers, all of whom are talented.
+Vanity Fair (2018) may not ever be my favorite period piece, but it’s visually stunning with a cast of newcomers, full of talent.
 If you like this era, or the 2004 motion picture with Reese Witherspoon, I think you’d enjoy watching this.
 There’s quality in its production, and if nothing else, it will certainly make you think long after that final seventh episode.

-Content: there is some minor sexual content, and a few battle scenes (where men die from battle wounds).
+Content: there is some minor sexual content, and a few battle scenes (men die from battle wounds).
 The series earns a TV14 rating.

 About Rissi JC